amicha23/Andrew-Michaels-Portfolio/README.md

 - Create a tool for incoming college students to quickly view US university statistics and condense it into different data visuals, so students will be able to compare multiple universities at the same time.
 - Clean datasets and build models to allow viewers to efficiently acknowledge United States university statistics.
 - Style Web application with HTML and CSS to incorporate UI elements.
-- Optimize interactivity with RShiny application to feature server-side development
+- Optimize interactivity with RShiny application to feature server-side development.

 !["Project 3 Illustration"](/images/University_Picture.PNG)